-In fact, survey results indicate that just under 50% of respondents’ organisations have a team dedicated to CTI, up from 41% in 2019.
-In total, more than 84% of organisations reported having some kind of resource focusing on CTI.
+In fact, survey results indicate that just under 50 per cent of respondents’ organisations have a team dedicated to CTI, up from 41 per cent in 2019.
+In total, more than 84 per cent of organisations reported having some kind of resource focusing on CTI.

-While the number of organisations with dedicated threat intelligence teams is growing, results also demonstrate a move toward collaboration, with 61% reporting that CTI tasks are handled by a combination of in-house and service provider teams.
+While the number of organisations with dedicated threat intelligence teams is growing, results also demonstrate a move toward collaboration, with 61 per cent reporting that CTI tasks are handled by a combination of in-house and service provider teams.

 “We continue to see an emphasis on partnering with others, whether through a paid service provider relationship or through information-sharing groups or programs,” continues Lee.
 “Collaboration within organisations is also on the rise, with many respondents reporting that their CTI teams are part of a coordinated effort across the organisation.”

 Another sign of maturity is the definition and documentation of intelligence requirements.
-The number of organisations reporting a formal process for gathering requirements increased 13% from last year, to almost 44% in 2020.
+The number of organisations reporting a formal process for gathering requirements increased by 13 per cent from last year to almost 44 per cent in 2020.
 This makes the intelligence process more efficient, effective and measurable – keys to long-term success.

-When asked which inhibitors were holding their organisation back from implementing CTI effectively, the highest response – by 57% of respondents – was a lack of trained staff or lack of skills needed to fully utilise CTI, while 52% named a lack of time to implement new processes, and 48% said the issue was a lack of funding.
+When asked which inhibitors were holding their organisation back from implementing CTI effectively, the highest response – by 5 per cent of respondents – was a lack of trained staff or lack of skills needed to fully utilise CTI, while 52 per cent named a lack of time to implement new processes, and 48 per cent said the issue was a lack of funding.